harryhust72/learn-laravel/README.md

 3. **Set up ENV**
     ```bash
     cp .env.example .env
+    ```
     Then update .env by your configuration.

+    **Note**:
+    Make sure to configure Cloudinary properly; otherwise, image uploads will not work.

 4. **Generate application key**